-- Providing information on benefits at community events on a regular basis - Providing benefits advice and assessments - Allocation of Discretionary Housing Benefit to those in most need - Co-ordination of the multi-agency Rochford Benefits Network - Referral for those who cannot pay their bills to the Citizens Advice Bureau and similar organisations - Referral for those seeking advice on employment rights to the Citizens Advice Bureau and similar organisations - Promotion of community shopping facilities through the 'Shop At My Local' scheme.
-This project encourages improved access to services and provides discounts and vouchers to members. - Ensuring that the access to local shopping facilities are taken into account when preparing the Area Action Plans in the District
+- Providing information on benefits at community events on a regular basis - Providing benefits advice and assessments - Allocation of Discretionary Housing Benefit to those in most need - Co-ordination of the multi-agency Rochford Benefits Network - Signpost those who cannot pay their bills to the Citizens Advice Bureau and similar organisations - Signpost those seeking advice on employment rights to the Citizens Advice Bureau and similar organisations - Promotion of community shopping facilities through the 'Shop At My Local' scheme.
+This project encourages improved access to services and provides discounts and vouchers to members. - Ensuring that the access to local shopping facilities are taken into account when preparing the Area Action Plans in the District.

-- Monitor the increased administration demands placed on the Benefits Service that an ageing population will bring - Continue to support financial and income advice services, such as the Citizens Advice Bureau - Continue to investigate ways to promote benefit take up with older people, working in collaboration with partners such as the Pension Service - Widen use of electronic claim form for Visiting Officers to use with older people - Evolve the community aspect of 'Shop At My Local'.
-Magazine set up to promote the benefits of the scheme to wider audience, particularly those without internet access.
+- Monitor the increased administration demands placed on the Benefits Service that an ageing population will bring.
+Link into introduction of Universal Credit. - Continue to support financial and income advice services, such as the Citizens Advice Bureau - Continue to investigate ways to promote benefit take up with older people, working in collaboration with partners such as the Pension Service - Widen use of electronic claim form for Visiting Officers to use with older people - Evolve the community aspect of 'Shop At My Local'.